 This last point is really important, because if you don’t have something you would rather be doing than working all the time, then you will always end up working, even if deep down you hate doing it.

-Step 3 – be honest with yourself and with others, admit when you need help, and embrace that help when it’s given.
+Be honest with yourself and with others, admit when you need help, and embrace that help when it’s given.
 Those around you will notice far sooner than you if you start to fall back into your old ‘busyness’ habits, so listen to them when they tell you!